FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 First, let's create a new file and name it `test.py`.

-Once we are inside the newly created file, we will tell our Python app to import the FusionAuth-Client library:
+Once we are inside the newly created file, we will tell our Python app to import the FusionAuth client library:

 ```python
 from fusionauth.fusionauth_client import FusionAuthClient